TomNisbet/sap-plus/docs/_docs/design-500-pc-stack-pointer.md

 Spare bus and microcode signals are in short supply.
 Rather than adding two new signals for the SP count up and down operations, a single Stack Count (_SC_) signal was added.
 This is used in conjunction with the shared _CX_ carry control signal to control counting in the SP.
 Asserting both _SC_ and _CX_ will cause the SP to count down and _SC_ without _CX_ will to cause it to count up.
 The _SC_ and _CX_ signals are combined with the _CLK_ signal to produce the pulses for the _DOWN_ and _UP_ lines.

 The shared use of the _CX_ signal means that the carry flag cannot be modified in the same microinstruction step where the SP is counting.
 The normal use of the _CX_ signal will not cause the SP to count because the _SC_ signal will not be asserted.
-Note that the _CX_ signals IS also be shared by the RAM, so SP and RAM access operations also cannot happen in a single microinstruction step.
+Note that the _CX_ signals is also shared by the RAM, so SP and RAM access operations also cannot happen in a single microinstruction step.
 {: .notice--info}

 The combined _SC_ and _CX_ signals are also used to drive the UP and DN indicator LEDs when _SC_ is active.
-This is preferble to just adding LEDs to the raw _SC_ and _CX_ signals because _CX_ would give a misleading indication on the Stack Pointer Module when the _CX_ signal was used elsewhere in the system.
+This is preferable to just adding LEDs to the raw _SC_ and _CX_ signals because _CX_ would give a misleading indication on the Stack Pointer Module when the _CX_ signal was used elsewhere in the system.

 ### Stack Pointer microcode